autowarefoundation/autoware.universe/sensing/autoware_pointcloud_preprocessor/docs/concatenate-data.md

 ## Debug and Diagnostics

-To verify whether the node has successfully concatenated the point clouds, the user can examine the `/diagnostics` topic using the following command:
+To verify whether the node has successfully concatenated the point clouds, the user can examine rqt or the `/diagnostics` topic using the following command:

 ```bash
 ros2 topic echo /diagnostics